LoginJoin Bold.org

 This scholarship aims to encourage students to pursue whatever form of higher education they feel called to so they can find fulfillment in their careers.

-Any high school senior at A. Philip Randolph Career and Technical High School in Philadelphia, Pennsylvania, may apply for this scholarship opportunity if they’ve been accepted to a two or four-year college or a trade school.
+Any high school senior in Philadelphia may apply for this scholarship opportunity if they’ve been accepted to a two or four-year college or a trade school.
+Preference will be given to students at A. Philip Randolph Career and Technical High School.

 To apply, tell us about a challenge you have faced in your life, how overcoming this challenge affected your future goals, and how this scholarship would help you achieve your goals.